Mint your first jetton

 You can manage your token by entering its address in the search bar at the top of the TON Minter site.

-The address can be found on the right side if you are already in the owner panel, or you can find the token address when receiving an airdrop.
+The address can be found on the right side if you are already in the user panel, or you can find the token address when receiving an airdrop.

 โ๏ธ Jetton (token) customizationโ